aminedakhlii/topGgraph/README.md

 # topGgraph

-TopGGraph is an open-source graph management library developed in Go, designed to efficiently handle complex graph data structures.
+TopGgraph is an open-source graph management library developed in Go, designed to efficiently handle complex graph data structures.
 It's built to support various graph operations, making it a perfect toolkit for applications requiring interconnected data handling.

 ## Features